 the brick wall!

-Turning with the fishing knife in my rubber-gloved hand, I saw Jörg step up and slam his shoulder into the furious Mr. Schilling's entrance!
-A tirade of explicit German intolerance snarled over the young Belarusian.
+Turning with the fishing knife in my rubber-gloved hand, I saw the young Belarusian, Jörg, step up defensively and slam his shoulder into the furious Mr. Schilling's entrance!
+A tirade of explicit German intolerance snarled my way!
 I had no idea who this guy was but I understood enough German to grasp that he was threatening to cave my skull in.
-His spit landed on my cheek, but after a minute, Jörg shoved Mr. Schilling back toward the huge doorway.
-With a frown from the greasy-haired middleman, he shrugged at me, “It's his place.
+He wasn't close but his spit still managed to land on my cheek, After a minute, Jörg shoved Mr. Schilling back toward the huge doorway.
+With a frown from the greasy-haired youngter, he shrugged, “It's his place.
 He has a right to be irritated.”

 “I had another...
 Accident,” Jörg muttered staring at the floor.
 “Caviezel was right.
 He does good work.”

-Mr. Schilling stood back looking appalled at the mid-twenties guy between us.
+Mr. Schilling stepped back, looking appalled at the mid-twenties guy between us.
 Jörg was the sort whose oblivious confidence had no need to justify himself to someone like Mr. Schilling.
 Despite the violent products of this young gangster, his polite tone of voice eventually lowered even Mr. Schilling's guard.